 As per the operating procedures, BoV members may also be asked to participate in the DLIFLC accreditation process (Ev.
 1).
 The Federal Designated Official informs members about the crucial role the BoV plays in institutional improvement and the accreditation processes, especially in the years leading up to a site visit.
-The Board expects presentations
+The Board expects presentations to be provided on accreditation; the latest such presentation occurred in December 2016 (Ev.
+2, 3).
+The BoV has historically supported DLIFLC's regional accreditation efforts.
+During the 2012 accreditation self-study, the BoV was actively involved, providing substantial feedback (Ev.
+4).

 The Board's past and ongoing actions reflect a clear commitment to supporting and improving student learning outcomes and overall institutional effectiveness that stem from the institutional self evaluation and directly support ACCJC Standards.
 Most recently, the BoV has made recommendations on issues such as faculty development, student preparedness, shared governance, and faculty compensation in direct support of DLIFLC's initiative to raise students' language proficiency outcomes (Ev.
 3, 5, 6, QFE).
 These recommendations are intended to improve the overall quality of the Institute.
-One specific example of a BoV recommendation is related to student class sizes at DLIFLC.
+One specific example of BoV recommendation is related to student class sizes at DLIFLC.
 Coefficient studies performed on teacher and management effectiveness revealed that one of the factors pertaining to teacher effectiveness was the optimal class size.
 Class size data showed, qualitatively, that students are pleased with smaller class sizes.
-Accordingly, the Board recommended that the DLIFLC conduct carefully controlled experiments to gather empirical evidence on whether or not any such increase in the student-to-teacher ratio degrades student success (Ev.
+Accordingly, the Board recommended that the DLIFLC conduct carefully controlled experiments to gain empirical evidence on whether or not any such increase in the student-to-teacher ratio degrades student success (Ev.
 7).
 Since then, DLIFLC has been maintaining a maximum of eight students in each section for Category I and II (shorter length) languages and a maximum of six students in each section for all other Category (longer) languages.

 DLIFLC partially meets this Standard.
 The BoV actively participates in the institutional self-evaluation process by reviewing relevant informational reports related to accreditation processes.
 Through its actions, the Board indicates a commitment to planned institutional improvements.
 The Board is kept informed of ongoing activities and reports due to the Commission, along with Commission recommendations made to the Institute.
-New member orientation and board training materials do not include explicit information on ACCJC Evaluation Criteria, Standards, and Commission Policies.
+New board member orientation and board training materials do not include explicit information on ACCJC Evaluation Criteria, Standards, and Commission Policies.